petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 dkms status
 ```
-This ensures the old AMDGPU driver is fully removed from the system before installing the new driver.
+This ensures the old amdgpu driver is fully removed from the system before installing the new driver.

 ### 5. AMD Driver Installation